 8. Short Term Vs Long-term Leadership

-The best difference between a short term leadership and long term leadership is when any CEO holds their position for more than few years, they end up taking decisions on their OWN PERSONAL INTEREST than as a LEADER FOR THE ORGANIZATION.
+The best difference between a short term leadership and long term leadership.
+When any CEO holds their position for more than few years, they end up taking decisions on their OWN PERSONAL INTEREST than as a LEADER FOR THE ORGANIZATION.

 The book shows us the real meaning of a leader, and what is the difference between a leader and a boss.
 It gives us an insight into thoughts to ponder upon, whether we wish to be a leader in the organization or just a boss.
 It demonstrates the depth and breadth of leadership cascades from the executive board to management, which in turn cascades down the daily basis shaping of the culture of the organization.